-Due to technical requirements components may contain dangerous substances.
-For information on the types in question please contact your nearest Infineon Technologies Office.
+Due to technical requirements, components may contain dangerous substances.
+For information on the types in question, please contact your nearest Infineon Technologies Office.

-Infineon Technologies Components may only be used in life-support devices or systems with the express written approval of Infineon Technologies, if a failure of such components can reasonably be expected to cause the failure of that life-support device or system, or to affect the safety or effectiveness of that device or system.
-Life support devices or systems are intended to be implanted in the human body, or to support and/or maintain and sustain and/or protect human life.
+Infineon Technologies Components may be used in life-support devices or systems only with the express written approval of Infineon Technologies, if a failure of such components can reasonably be expected to cause the failure of that life-support device or system or to affect the safety or effectiveness of that device or system.
+Life support devices or systems are intended to be implanted in the human body or to support and/or maintain and sustain and/or protect human life.
 If they fail, it is reasonable to assume that the health of the user or other persons may be endangered.

-CoolSETTM-F3

-ICE3Bxx65J
+CoolSET®-F3 ICE3Bxx65J

-Off-Line SMPS Current Mode Controller with integrated 650V Startup Cell/Depletion CoolMOSTM Product Highlights
+Off-Line SMPS Current Mode Controller with integrated 650V CoolMOS® and Startup cell (frequency jitter Mode) in DIP-8 Product Highlights switchable Startup Cell

-- Active Burst Mode to reach the lowest Standby Power Requirements < 100mW - Adjustable Blanking Window for High Load Jumps to increase Reliability - Frequency Jittering for Low EMI - · Pb-free lead plating, RoHS compilant
+- Active Burst Mode to reach the lowest Standby Power Requirements < 100mW - Adjustable Blanking Window for High Load Jumps to increase Reliability - Frequency Jittering for Low EMI - Pb-free lead plating, RoHS compilant